michaeltcoelho/game-log-parser/README.md

 The `parser.LogParser` is responsible for reading the log file and to interpret the type of event by applying a regex expression to each line in the log file.
-When an event type is matched then the log parser will notify all event handlers registered to the `games.events.EventObservable` instance, which are instested in that event type notified.
+When an event type is matched then the log parser will notify all event handlers registered to the `games.events.EventObservable` (which is a very simple implementation of the Observer Pattern) instance, which are instested in that event type notified.
 We have event handlers like:
 - `parser.handlers.InitGameEventHandler`: responsible for handling `InitGame` events;
 - `parser.handlers.ShutdownGameEventHandler`: responsible for handling `ShutdownGame` events, and;